How to Wear Engagement Ring and Wedding Band: Is There a Right Way?

 There's only what feels real, beautiful, and meaningful to you.

-9. Ring Rotation: When to Switch It Up
+13. Ring Rotation: When to Switch It Up

 There's nothing wrong with adjusting your ring-wearing routine for real life:

-🛠 Working with your hands (safety first!)
+- Working with your hands = silicone ring (safety first)

-🧼 Deep cleaning (avoid the gunk buildup)
+- Deep cleaning (avoid the gunk buildup or chemical disasters)

-🛫 Traveling (especially if you’re concerned about loss or theft)
+- Traveling (especially if you're concerned about loss or theft)

 Final Thoughts: Wear What Tells Your Story